Peace, Justice and Strong Institution

 Architecture does not make an institution just, but the effort and values put into a building can represent society’s commitment to justice, democracy and inclusiveness.
 Examples of this span from prestigious buildings for ministries or town halls to the establishment of UN emergency architecture in disaster zones.

 To support society’s expression of its values through buildings and public space, architecture and planning must ensure that public spaces and institutions are inclusive, welcoming, secure and non-discriminatory.
 As part of this, terror protection measures should be developed that are inclusive and inviting to citizens and users.
-The design of libraries, community centers, safehouses and places of worship must ensure safety, inclusiveness and affordability.
+The design of libraries, community centres, safehouses and places of worship must ensure safety, inclusiveness and affordability.

-The building industry itself must pay close attention to procurement and construction processes in order to discourage theft, corruption, bribery and all other forms of organized crime.
+The building industry itself must pay close attention to procurement and construction processes in order to discourage theft, corruption, bribery and all other forms of organised crime.
 The building industry must also ensure that the extraction, production and handling of building materials do not rely on abuse, exploitation, human trafficking or child labour.

 Sign up for updates